That is from their May 7th, 2013 issue, which is rich of Transportation perspective,…,

 6,000 bus enter into the Sydney CBD per day, 1000 during the peak hour.
 Too many bus routes lead to a poorly legible network

-Beside a poorly legible network (Sydney has 850 bus routes) [7], the great number of bus routes is also a source of loading inefficiency : thought that the offering bus-seat capacity could be great, the practical one could be much less on a given corridor (over-supply on some bus routes is not compensating for under supply on others)
+Beside a poorly legible network (Sydney has 850 bus routes) [7], the great number of bus routes is also a source of inefficiency : thought that the offering bus-seat capacity could be great, the practical one could be much less on a given corridor (over-supply on some bus routes is not compensating under supply on others)

 The European solution